goschevski/goschevski.com/content/articles/simple-javascript-interview-exercises.md

 ---
 collection: posts
-title: 'Simple JavaScript Interview Exercises'
+title: Simple JavaScript Interview Exercises
-description: 'When you are interviewing someone, you can learn more about them by reviewing how they did some exercises than talking with them about specific technology.
-Anyone can learn theory from the blog posts, but people rarely understood it...'
+description: It's fine to talk about technology when interviewing someone, however, it's common to find that when you scratch the surface with some exercises, candidates don't really understand concepts...
 createdAt: 2016-01-14
 tags:
   - javascript
   - programming
 ---

-When you are interviewing someone, you can learn more about them by reviewing how they did some exercises than talking with them about specific technology.
-Anyone can learn theory from the blog posts, but people rarely understood it.
-To be sure that candidate knows about the topic they are talking about, it's a good thing to test their knowledge with exercises.
-Exercises shouldn't take too long, and they can instantly show you a skill level of the candidate.
+It's fine to talk about technology when interviewing someone, however, it's common to find that when you scratch the surface with some exercises, candidates don't really understand concepts.
+So, to ensure that the candidate understands the topic they are discussing, it is a good idea to test their knowledge with exercises that should not take too long and can instantly show you the candidate's skill level.

 ### Context (call, apply)